August - Local Produce and Specialty Crops

 Find Fresh Produce Near You:

 Are you looking to purchase fresh, local produce?
-Or, are you looking to sell your produce to people in your community?
 You may want to check out our Shop Local page!
 Shop Local provides simple yet powerful search tools to connect growers, buyers, sellers, and consumers.
-Our directory currently has 20+ businesses that offer a variety of food products.
+Our directory currently has more than 20 farms and markets that offer a variety of food products.
 Click here to check out our map and directory!